 You’ll recognize them because they don’t show the split-screen menu in recent view, and if your layer lets you try to launch it in split-screen mode anyway, it won’t.
 Instead, you’ll see a message similar to The app does not support split screen.

 Luckily, the latest versions of Android allow you to force all apps to run in split-screen mode.
-The option is part of developer options
+The option is part of developer options which you will need to activate in the usual way: by going to Settings > information and typing in the build number.

 Then enter the developer options (usually they are in the section System settings) and activate Force resizing of activities.
 Please note that the translation may vary between layers and even between Android versions.

 After that, try your preferred method to open split screen again and you will see that it is now available in all apps.
-For example, if you open the recent view and long press the app icon, the menu will appear. split screen
+For example, if you open the recent view and long press the app icon, the menu will appear. split screen.

 This way the app will open in split-screen mode whether you like it or not.
 What happens next is somewhat unpredictable: it may work properly or have elements that are somewhat inaccessiblebut at least it will work.